Join On Running athlete Meg Mackenzie for a special women’s only trail running camp in Chamonix, France and Courmayeur, Italy.

 You’ll arrive in Chamonix via a shared Mountain Dropoffs shuttle.
 In the late afternoon, there’s the option of a casual group run of 6.8 km with 360 meters of vertical, to the colorful Chalet Floria, perched along the Petit Balcon Sud with a view of the Chamonix valley.

 In the afternoon, we’ll treat ourselves with a trip to QC Therme, the deluxe new spa in Chamonix, where we can soak outside under the glaciers of Mont Blanc.
-For our final group dinner, we’ll be joined by one of our special guests.
+After, our trip will wrap up with a memorable final dinner in town.

 Plan your departure for the day the tour ends at the earliest.
 The Geneva airport is about one and a half hours from Chamonix by shuttle, so it’s possible to leave the day the tour ends as long as your flight is not too early.
-This tour includes return transfer to the Geneva airport.
+Our shuttle partner can get you to a flight departing before 10am, but a private shuttle is required at an additional cost of $220.
+If you want to enjoy Chamonix for a day or two after the trip ends, the shuttle is still included.
+Contact us for details.
 Please discuss options with us if you’re unsure about your departure plans.